MonetDB/MonetDB-old/clients/iotclient/documentation/iot_server_arguments.rst

 If the *useidentifier* parameter is provided, an extra column on streams will be added with a custom name of the host for later identification.

-**-ui  - -useidentifier=**
+**-ui  - -useidentifier**

-Boolean to indicate if the extra column will be added.
+Use a host identifier for every new stream.

 **-in  - -name=**

-Custom name of the host.
+Host identifier name.
 By default is the host's MAC address.

 Web Server Listening
 --------------------

 For security purposes, two web servers are created by the application.
-On the administration server are present operations to create and delete streams, while on application server the insert operations are present instead.
+On the administration server it's present operations to create and delete streams, while on application server the insert operations are present instead.
 The administration server should be listening on the host only, while the application server should be listening to all interfaces.

 **-ih  - -ihost=**